-BIG BROTHERS/BIG SISTERS This organization matches children 8-12 who need an adult role model, either a girl/woman or a boy/man relationship, when one is missing from the family.
+BIG BROTHERS/BIG SISTERS matches children 8-12 who need an adult role model, either a girl/woman or a boy/man relationship, when one is missing from the family.
 The process to be approved, as “Big” or a “Little” is a long one but the rewards can be excellent for both child and adult.
 There are CHS parishioners who are or who have been “Bigs.”

 CAPE COD COUNCIL OF CHURCHES is a consortium of 67 churches Cape wide working together to provide a variety of resources to people in need in our communities.
 The Hands of Hope Outreach Center provides cash assistance, clothing, and Christmas gifts for families in need in the mid-Cape area.
 A Baby Center provides pregnant women and mothers with children less than one year old with counseling and necessities such as food, clothing, diapers and furniture.
 The Council sponsors a variety of other programs, including the Covenant to Care for Foster Families, Street Outreach, Children and Youth Task Force and chaplains in local hospitals and prisons.
 Our delegates represent the parish at the Council’s annual meeting and volunteers work at the Hands of Hope Outreach Center weekly.
 The toys brought to our Epiphany toy drive are donated to the service center for distribution the following year.

 HABITAT FOR HUMANITY builds homes with volunteer labor, which are sold at low cost with interest-free mortgages to first-time homebuyers who otherwise could not afford a home.
 Mortgage payments are recycled to build more homes.
 CHS parishioners have been actively involved with building area homes.

 HOMELESS PREVENTION COUNCIL’s main objective is to keep people in their homes in times of financial and emotional stress.
 This agency is a major recipient of our church outreach funds.
-The council works with other advocacy groups, town agencies, and churches to help people access money, food, furniture, transportation, housing and other needs.
+The council works with other advocacy groups, town agencies, and churches to help people access money, food, furniture, transportation, housing, and other needs.
 The Church of the Holy Spirit helped establish the Council in 1990 and supports it financially and with volunteers.

 HOSPITALITY HOMES provide accommodations in private homes, either free or at low cost, for families who wish to be near family members or friends in Boston hospitals.

-LOWER CAPE OUTREACH COUNCIL is also a major recipient of our church funds.
-It provides emergency assistance to families and individuals in need on the Lower Cape.
+LOWER CAPE OUTREACH COUNCIL a major recipient of our church funds, provides emergency assistance to families and individuals in need on the Lower Cape.
 It supplies nine food pantries, distributes food baskets to over 900 households at Thanksgiving and Christmas, runs quarterly food distributions, Santa’s Shop (where clients can pick out toys for their children), provides free clothing at Katy’s Korner and meets household emergencies with payments for electricity, heat, medicine, rent/mortgage, insurance or transportation.
-They also have an additional education fund that can help adults with books or tuition payments.
+They also have an additional education fund which can help adults with books or tuition payments.
 Many LCOC volunteers are members of our parish.
 In addition to financial support from the Outreach Committee, the Holy Spirit congregation contributes generously to the LCOC food pantries.

-ORLEANS ELEMENTARY SUMMER SCHOOL PROGRAM The goal of the Orleans After School Program is to provide a safe, nurturing, creative and fun environment for children of working parents after school.
-We believe in offering a variety of activities to respond to varying ages and developmental levels, in order to correlate to the needs of our students.
+ORLEANS ELEMENTARY SUMMER SCHOOL PROGRAM whose goal is a safe, nurturing, creative and fun environment for children of working parents after school.
+We believe in offering a variety of activities to respond to varying ages and developmental levels, to correlate the needs of our students.
 The Outreach Committee provides a camp scholarship for a needy child, whose parent(s) work, during the summer months.

-ENDOPUTO is a primary school program in Tanzania building schools to provide clean water and education in the bush for several hundred children K-8, operating without government assistance.
+ENDUPOTO is a primary school program in Tanzania building schools to provide clean water and education in the bush for several hundred children K-8, operating without government assistance.
 The first class has graduated and now most of the class is enrolled in High School.
 Our donations have helped in this process as we have watched in the building of the school, hiring teachers, outfitting the students, supplying books and other materials.
 Our parishioner Cheryl Kyle has provided critical support for this successful program for many years.

 Chip Bechtold and Phil Suraci, Co-Chairs